tonikelope/coronapoker/docs/BOTS.md

 ## 10. Determinism, RNG and timing

 - All randomness flows through a single injectable `Random` (`setRng`).
-Production uses the shared CSPRNG; the harness seeds it so a session is **bit-for-bit reproducible**.
+Production uses the shared CSPRNG.
+The harness seeds it so a session is **bit-for-bit reproducible**.
 - The bot is **not** thread-safe and does not need to be: bot decisions are evaluated **sequentially** (one seat at a time) on the dealer thread.
 The shared evaluator and trackers rely on that contract.
-- A fixed **`BOT_THINK_TIME` (1500 ms)** "thinking" pause is applied by the dealer so a bot does not act instantly — the heavy evaluation runs off the UI thread, hidden behind this pause.
+- A fixed **`BOT_THINK_TIME` (1500 ms)** "thinking" pause is applied by the dealer so a bot does not act instantly.
+The heavy evaluation runs off the UI thread, hidden behind this pause.

 ---